 If you’re locked in a losing cycle, there’s no need to wait!
 You can jump into the winning cycle at any point.
 Start now by following some best practices for winning, even in a losing cycle.

-You can also join us for our next Monthly Mastermind Webinar, which is a valuable part of our Mastermind Program is a valuable part of our all-digital Mastermind Program and open to all current Southwestern Coaching clients!
-If you are a current client and have not yet registered for this interactive, live training series, email [email protected] or contact your coach for more information.
+You can also join us for our next Mastermind Webinar.
+The monthly virtual training series is a valuable part of our all-digital Mastermind Program and open to all current Southwestern Coaching clients.
+If you are a current client and have not registered, email [email protected] or contact your coach for more information.